codylarge/SimpleAITrainer/README.md

-# SimpleAITrainer
-Simple webapp to train an ai with a prompt
+Simple webapp to start learning Brain.js.
+"Guess" Represents the machines guess as to which text color is appropriate for the given background color.
+User can select a color to help train the machine